Business Travel Budgeting: How To Save MoneyBy Joe Sharkey

 Over the years, Joe Brancatelli has sometimes rolled his eyed to hear of my occasional misadventures on the road -- so I didn’t tell him about the bargain hotel where they gave me a single dingy towel, like some seashore bathhouse from the 1950s.
 I did ask him to share basic advice, especially for those of you who might be relatively new to business travel.
 In future columns I’ll pass on advice and insights from other experts – including hard-core business travelers themselves -- on avoiding rip-offs on the road and on how to get the best bang for your travel buck.
 Reader comments and suggestions are welcome.

 Here is Word One from Joe Brancatelli: “Most of what you know is wrong.”
-The Internet and even mainstream travel media are full of advice and moneysaving tactics that are often “irrelevant, outdated or flat-out wrong,” he says, adding: “Business travel is changing so fast that you need to make sure you’re not listening to advice that was good in 1999 but is awful in 2019.”
+The Internet and even mainstream travel media are full of travel budget advice and moneysaving tactics that are often “irrelevant, outdated or flat-out wrong,” he says, adding: “Business travel is changing so fast that you need to make sure you’re not listening to advice that was good in 1999 but is awful in 2019.”